Improwised/kb.repairrabbit.github.io/content/appointments/How-customers-can-book-an-appointment.md

 weight: 4
 draft: false
 ---
-Customer can now easily book an appointment through customer web portal where they can sign in with their registered e-mail ID and passwor.
+Customer can now easily book an appointment through customer web portal where they can sign in with their registered e-mail ID and password.